eberhe93/medi-weightless-ecommerce/README.md

 # medi-weightless-ecommerce
-Quick Steps Ensure that you are on the "developement" branch.
+Quick Steps: Ensure that you are on the "developement" branch.

 ### To get backend running:
 Run: